spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/13-palette-lock-cluster.md

 ## Pause Updates for all the Clusters within the Project Scope

-All the clusters under a Project can be unpaused for updates to restrict them from the Palette upgrades.
+All the clusters under a Project can be paused for updates to restrict them from the Palette upgrades.
 To pause updates for all clusters under Project scope:

 1. Log in to Palette console as Project administrator.